Here's a collection of my notes and links on options, vesting, and equity incentives for startups.

 If you have startup stock options, check your option plan.
 Alex Devkar, 2015.
 “The acquirer—your new boss—comes to you and says that the remaining half of your options are gone.
 If you want to keep your job, you have to sign a new equity agreement which won’t make you nearly as much money and comes with a new 4 year vesting schedule that starts today.
 Can they do that?”

 Incentive Stock Options vs. Nonqualified Stock Options.
 By Joe Wallin, 2013.
 Incentive Stock Options (“ISO”) offer some tax advantage, but substantially increase complexity.
 Under many conditions, the Alternative Minimum Tax will eat away at the ISO’s benefits anyway.
 Nonqualified Stock Options (“NQO”) are less complicated, and often preferable to ISOs.
-Joe has previously written about this issue here.

 Tips on Negotiating Equity Incentives when Joining an Early Stage Startup.
 By Mary Russell, 2014.
 This post includes a good tax comparison of (a) restricted stock, (b) non-qualified stock options (early exercised), (c) incentive stock options, (d) restricted stock units, and (e) non-qualified stock options (not early exercised).